cloudfoundry-tutorials/cf4devs/site/content/application-basics/security-groups.md

 ]
 ```

-The above example is one of the two ASGs preconfigured in open-source installations of Cloud Foundry (commercial distributions may have different defaults).
-The ASG, named `dns`, permits egress on port 53 over TCP and UDP to any IP address.
+The above example shows an ASG named `dns`, which is one of the two ASGs preconfigured in open-source installations of Cloud Foundry (commercial distributions may have different defaults).
+This example ASG permits egress on port 53 over TCP and UDP to any IP address.

 The other default ASG, `public_networks`, has the effect of blocking outbound traffic to the following private IP address ranges by omitting them from the ranges that it does permit: